Key Quote

 WOW — SUBALTERN SILENCE (Spivak)

 Gayatri Spivak's essay *Can the Subaltern Speak?* argues that marginalised people are systematically denied a voice within dominant power structures — even when they speak, their words are filtered, distorted, or ignored by those in power.
-Eva Smith is the subaltern (a person of inferior status whose voice is suppressed): she never speaks directly to the audience, her words are reported by those who have wronged her, and her life story is reconstructed by the very class that destroyed her.
+Eva Smith is the subalternsubaltern — A marginalised person or group whose voice is suppressed by dominant power structures: she never speaks directly to the audience, her words are reported by those who have wronged her, and her life story is reconstructed by the very class that destroyed her.
 Priestley's structural choice — keeping Eva offstage — enacts Spivak's theory decades before it was written.
 The play's moral challenge is precisely this: can we hear Eva's humanity through the distorting filters of class, gender, and power?
 Or do we, like the Birlings, only hear what confirms our own comfort?

 Key Words